davidjbradshaw/iframe-resizer/README.md

 [![Build Status](https://travis-ci.org/davidjbradshaw/iframe-resizer.png?branch=master)](https://travis-ci.org/davidjbradshaw/iframe-resizer)
 [![license](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)

-This library enables the automatic resizing of the height and width of both same and cross domain iFrames to fit the contained content.
+This library enables the automatic resizing of the height and width of both same and cross domain iFrames to fit their contained content.
 It provides a range of features to address the most common issues with using iFrames, these include:

 * Height and width resizing of the iFrame to content size.
 * Works with multiple and nested iFrames.